ErwinManders/json-stub/README.md

   - One account is considered inactive when its attribute "ended" is not null.
   - One credict-card of debit-card is considered inactive when its attribute status is not "ACTIVE".

-## How to execute
+## How to build and run
-  - Build and run wiremock: `mvn compile exec:java`
+  - wiremock: `mvn compile exec:java`
-  - Build and run spring-boot app: `mvn spring-boot:run`
+  - spring-boot app: `mvn spring-boot:run`
   - Service endpoint: ** http://localhost:8443/powerofattorney/authorizations/{userId}

 ## How to test